|Museum of Rail Travel, Ingrow.|

 The Museum of Rail Travel is open from 11.00 am every day except 25 December.

 Last admission is at 4.00pm.
-Groups are welcome by prior arrangement and we
+Groups are welcome by prior arrangement and we may be able to arrange evening openings.

 Entry to the Shop is free.
 We sell hot and cold drinks, ice cream and sweets as well as souvenirs, back-number magazines, pre-owned railway-interest books and assorted cast-iron plates, railway lamps and other 'Railwayana'.